-1 Project Name Owner-Occupied Housing Rehabilitation Program 2019 Target Area Downtown Near East East Northeast Northwest West Goals Supported Neighborhood Stabilization and Revitalization Affordable Housing Rehabilitation Needs Addressed Decent Affordable Housing Funding CDBG: \$250,000 Description The owner-occupied housing rehabilitation program will provide rehabilitation assistance for substandard 1-to-4 unit owner-occupied properties within the City.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that approximately 10 low to moderate income families will be assisted with 2019 funds.
+Project Name Owner-Occupied Housing Rehabilitation Program 2020 Target Area Downtown Near East East Northeast Northwest West Goals Supported Neighborhood Stabilization and Revitalization Affordable Housing Rehabilitation Needs Addressed Decent Affordable Housing Funding CDBG: \$215,000 Description The owner-occupied housing rehabilitation program will provide rehabilitation assistance for substandard 1-to-4 unit owner-occupied properties within the City.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities The City estimates that 2020 Owner-Occupied Rehabilitation funds will assist approximately eight low to moderate income families.
 Location Description The project will take place throughout the City of Watertown.
-Planned Activities Loans and/or grants wil be offered to low and moderate income homeowners to rehabilitate their 1-4 unit homes.

-Project Name Homebuyer Program 2019

-Target Area Downtown

-Near East

-East

-Northeast

-Northwest

-West

-Goals Supported Neighborhood Stabilization and Revitalization

-Homeownership Assistance

-Needs Addressed Homeownership

-Funding CDBG: \$88,077

-Description This project will provide grants to assist qualified low-to-moderate income individuals with down

-payment assistance toward the purchase of a new home.
-The project is designed to increase the

-opportunity for home-ownership throughout the City, with an emphasis on our CDBG target areas.

-Target Date 6/30/2020

-Estimate the number and type Approximately 3 low to moderate income families will be assisted with this program.

-of families that will benefit

-from the proposed activities
+Planned Activities The Owner-Occupied Housing Rehabilitation Program will offer loans and/or grants to low and moderate income homeowners to rehabilitate their 1-to-4 unit homes.
+Target Area Goals Supported Needs Addressed Funding Description Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description ı Project Name Homebuyer Program 2020 - Target Area Downtown Near East East Northeast Northwest West • Goals Supported Neighborhood Stabilization and Revitalization Homeownership Assistance ١ Needs Addressed Homeownership ı Funding CDBG: \$150,000 Description This project will provide grants to assist qualified low-to-moderate income individuals with down payment assistance toward the purchase of a new home.
+The project is designed to increase the opportunity for home-ownership throughout the City, with an emphasis on our CDBG target areas.
+Priority for funding will be given to City police officers and firemen that meet the income qualifications.
+Target Date 6/30/2021 (Estimate the number and type of families that will benefit from the proposed activities This program will assist approximately six low to moderate income families.
 Location Description The project will take place throughout the City of Watertown.

--

-Planned Activities The Homebuyer Program will provide grants to assist qualified low-to-moderate income individuals wi

-down payment assistance toward the purchase of a new home.
+Planned Activities The Homebuyer Program will provide grants to assist qualified low-to-moderate income individuals with down payment assistance toward the purchase of a new home.